JSzkup/ExpediaCrawler/README.txt

+You must download Webdriver from googles website for your correct version of Chrome Place the .exe the main Chrome Directory

 a textfile mist be created named email.py in the main directory for this to work.

 email.py will be in this format: